Applied Geography B.Sc.

 Minor and Elective Module

-in both cases students can select from a unique variety of geography subjects or other disciplines: waste management and environmental engineering, business administration, geosciences, geodetics, georisks, social sciences, computer science, mathematics, resources management, urban water management, urban planning, transport and spatial planning, and economics.
+in both cases students can select from a unique variety of geography subjects or other disciplines: waste management and environmental engineering, business administration, biology, geosciences, geodetics, georisks, social sciences, computer science, mathematics, resources management, urban water management, urban planning, transport and spatial planning, and economics.

 Applied geography at RWTH means practical experience straight from the beginning!
 Field exercises supplement basic studies in the first semester.
 There is also an emphasis on methodological skills, such as climatological measurements at RWTH's own measuring stations, soil sample analyses, mapping, surveys, and statistic analyses.
 Many excursions offers a lively look into geographical peculiarities in the region and into geographical practice.
 Larger study excursions can take students to neighboring Euroean countries or to other continents.

 Professional experience in a particular field of application is indispensable for geographers.
 A professional internships, completed during the lecture-free period, offers a deeper look into fields of work requiring geographic expertise.

 Module 1 and 2 (by choice), Bachelor's thesis